programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 At the top and along the axes of the plot, we see the labels that we added.
 There is also a new tool in the toolbar.
 This is the hover tool that we added.
 To see it in action, hover over any data point in the scatterplot.
 A window will pop up showing the columns we set in our `tooltip` property!

-Before moving to the next section of the lesson, returning to the example above and adding/removing other variables and changing display names.
+Before moving to the next section of the lesson, try returning to the example above and adding/removing other variables and changing display names.

 # Categorical Data and Bar Charts: Munitions Dropped by Country